TransparentHealth/mu2/transport/ttt-configuration.md

 for how to complete this step.

-8. Install Certificatse in the TTT
+8. Install Certificates in the TTT
 ----------------------------------

 After these files are created and transfered to the server, you will want to